 What is Direct Channel?

-A direct channel of distribution defines a condition in which the producer sells a product to a consumer directly, without any assistance from any of the intermediaries.
-In case of a direct chain of distribution there can be computer sales or mail order or face-to-face sales but there can’t be any sort of distributor except the original producer.
+A direct channel of distribution defines a condition in which the producer sells a product to a consumer directly without any of the intermediaries.
+In case of a direct chain of distribution there can be online sales or mail order or face-to-face sales but there can’t be any sort of distributor except the original producer.

 1) Amazon is the producer of KINDLE, so amazan.com selling Kindle online as an E-Commerce portal is a case of Direct Channel

 2) A small farmer selling his production of vegetables in the market is also an example of Direct Channel.

 Hence, this concludes the definition of Direct Channel along with its overview.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.